i2p/i2p.i2p/installer/resources/checklist.md

 6. Verify CI is passing on both Gitea and Github

-## On release day
+## On checkin deadline day

-### Preparation

-1. Ensure all translation updates are imported from Transifex
+1. Ensure all translation updates are imported from Weblate

-  - Look for newly translated languages and resources on Transifex
+  - `installer/resources/wlpull` (requires Weblate API key)
+  - Note any new resource/language pairs logged by wlpull.
-  - Add any new ones to .tx/config (use your own judgement on which to include based on minimum translated percentage)
+  - Add any new ones with `installer/resources/wlpull resource language` (use your own judgement on which to include based on minimum translated percentage)
-  - `tx pull --use-git-timestamps`
   - `ant testscripts` to verify that all updated translations are valid
   - For any invalid that break the test, fix up the po file manually, or fix on tx and pull again, or (if new) comment out in .tx/config (add a comment why)